Backgammon

 How to play Backgammon

 Each player has 15 checkers and 2 dice.
-In long backgammon, the initial position of checkers on the board is called the head.
-In one move, you can take one checker from the head (except for the first throw).
-In backgammon, each player has two checkers at 24 points, five at 13, three at 8 and five at 6.
-You need to move all the checkers of your color to the house and remove them from the board.
-The winner is the one who removes all his checkers first.
-Before the start, the players throw the dice, the one with the most points goes first.
+In long backgammon, the initial arrangement of the checkers on the board is called the "head."
+In one turn, only one checker can be moved from the head (except for the first roll).
+In short backgammon, each player has two checkers on point 24, five on point 13, three on point 8, and five on point 6.
+The goal is to move all your checkers into your home board and then bear them off.
+The player who bears off all their checkers first wins.
+Before the game starts, players roll a die, and the one with the higher number goes first.

-• Move the checkers in a circle in a certain direction.
+• Move the checkers around the board in a designated direction.

-• In one move, you can make up to four moves of a checker.
-You have the right to move any of your checkers by the number of points dropped on one of the dice.
-For example, if two dice rolled 3 and 1, you can move one checker by 3 points, the other by 1 point, or move one checker by 3 and 1 point in any order.
-If both dice have the same number, the dropped points are doubled.
-Each move is done for the full number of points, you cannot refuse a move.
+• On a single turn, you can make up to four movements.
+You can move any of your checkers the number of spaces shown on one of the dice.
+For example, if you roll a 3 and a 1, you can move one checker 3 points and another 1 point, or move one checker 3 and then 1 point in any order.
+If both dice show the same number, the total moves are doubled.
+Each movement must match the exact number rolled, and skipping a move is not allowed.

 Game tips

-• Make sure that your opponent does not capture more than three consecutive positions in your upper side.
-This position is considered very promising - try to take it first!
+• Make sure your opponent does not occupy more than three consecutive positions on your upper side.
+Such a position is very advantageous—try to secure it first!

-• If you line up a horizontal row of six checkers in front of an opponent's checker, it will not be able to participate in the game.
-This technique is aimed at keeping the opponent.
-At the same time, it is prohibited to lock all the "enemy" checkers.
+• If you line up six checkers in a row in front of an opponent's checker, they will be unable to move.
+This technique is used to hold back the opponent.
+However, completely blocking all "opponent's" checkers is not allowed.